-Teachers shall provide, except in cases of emergency, at least two (2) hours prior notification to the appropriate Adult and Early Childhood Education office when they are unable to report to work.
+Teachers shall provide, except in cases of emergency, at least two (2) hours prior notification to the office when they are unable to report to work.

-Teachers shall not be required to perform tasks which endanger their health, safety or well being.
+Teachers shall not be required to perform tasks which endanger their health, safety or well-being.
 The district will be in compliance with local, county, state, and federal statutes and codes.